Ideguchi-Lab/Ludwig-Soret-microscopy-with-vibrational-photothermal-effect/README.md

 unzip COS0_nuc.zip
 ```

-One has to edit a `path` variable in the `fig2/thermal_diffusivity_experiment_water.py#L22` to the directory where the data is extracted.
+One has to edit a `path` to the directory where the data is extracted.

 ### Data for Fig. 3f-g, 4, 5